Bangkok: Tourism

 Bangkok is one of the world's top tourist destinations.
 Of 162 cities worldwide, MasterCard ranked Bangkok as the top destination city by international visitor arrivals in its Global Destination Cities Index 2018, ahead of London, with just over 20 million overnight visitors in 2017.
 This was a repeat of its 2017 ranking (for 2016).
 Euromonitor International ranked Bangkok fourth in its Top City Destinations Ranking for 2016.
 Bangkok was also named "World's Best City" by Travel + Leisure magazine's survey of its readers for four consecutive years, from 2010 to 2013.

 As the main gateway through which visitors arrive in Thailand, Bangkok is visited by the majority of international tourists to the country.
 Domestic tourism is also prominent.
 The Department of Tourism recorded 26,861,095 Thai and 11,361,808 foreign visitors to Bangkok in 2010.
-Lodgings were made by 15,031,244 guests, who occupied 49.9 percent of the city's 86,687 hotel rooms.
-Bangkok also topped the list as the world's most popular tourist destinations in 2017 rankings.
+Lodgings were made by 15,031,244 guests, who occupied 49.9 per cent of the city's 86,687 hotel rooms.
+Bangkok also topped the list as the world's most popular tourist destination in 2017 rankings.
+In 2024, Euromonitor International ranks Bangkok the top tourism city in the world, welcoming a record 32.4 million visitors.

-Bangkok's multi-faceted sights, attractions and city life appeal to diverse groups of tourists.
-Royal palaces and temples as well as several museums constitute its major historical and cultural tourist attractions.
-Shopping and dining experiences offer a wide range of choices and prices.
-The city is also famous for its dynamic nightlife.
-Although Bangkok's sex tourism scene is well known to foreigners, it is usually not openly acknowledged by locals or the government.